Monarchy of Saint Lucia

 All executive authority is vested in the monarch, and royal assent is required for the Parliament of Saint Lucia to enact laws and for letters patent and Orders in Council to have legal effect.
 Most of the powers are exercised by the elected members of parliament, the ministers of the Crown generally drawn from amongst them, and the judges and justices of the peace.
-Other powers vested in the monarch, such as the appointment of a prime minister, are significant but are treated only as reserve powers and as an important security part of the role of the monarchy.
+Other powers vested in the monarch, such as dismissal of a prime minister, are significant but are treated only as reserve powers and as an important security part of the role of the monarchy.

 The Crown today primarily functions as a guarantor of continuous and stable governance and a nonpartisan safeguard against the abuse of power.
 While some powers are exercisable only by the sovereign, most of the monarch's operational and ceremonial duties are exercised by his representative, the governor-general of Saint Lucia.

 Origins

 The French were the first Europeans to settle on the island.
 They signed a treaty with the native Island Caribs in 1660.
 England took control of the island from 1663 to 1667.
 In ensuing years, it was at war with France fourteen times, and the rule of the island changed frequently.
 Saint Lucia was finally ceded to Britain in 1814 by the Treaty of Paris, after which it became a crown colony.
 During 1838–85, together with the other islands of the Windward group, it was administered by the governor of Barbados.
 Representative government was obtained by the constitution of 1924.

 After attempting a federation with other West Indian colonies in 1958, Saint Lucia continued as a self-governing colony and later assumed a status of association with the United Kingdom on 1 March 1967.
 Saint Lucia achieved full independence on 22 February 1979, as an independent realm within the Commonwealth, with Queen Elizabeth II as the head of state and Queen of Saint Lucia.

 Princess Alexandra represented the Queen at the independence celebrations in 1979.
 She opened the first session of the new parliament on 22 February, on behalf of the Queen.